Learning From The Practical Wisdom Your Parents Offer

 When To Be Kind

+Psychologist Barry Schwartz writes that practical wisdom helps people understand what emotional response to use in a given situation.
 Even if a situation makes you angry, sad, or confused, practical wisdom gives you the discretion to know how to react.
 Sometimes, reacting with anger feels natural when you are confronted, but a wise person knows when to express that anger and when to use a different response.